seankim2398/Media2SRT/README.md

 # Media2SRT
-Converts Video/Audio file into SRT subtitle file
+Converts Video/Audio file into SRT subtitle file.

 # Quick Start
 For Mac/Windows users, there is a known bug, please use the following workaround: